taw/etwng/README.txt

-This project is collection of tools for Empire Total War modding, especially:
+This project is collection of tools for modding Empire Total War and related games like Napoleon Total War, especially:

 * ETW-specific file format information
 * Converters from ETW to mainstream formats and back